human-conditions/yodrew.github.io-original/_pages/plan.md

 ![plan: conic elevation](/img/plan/image/conicelevation.png)

-The following photo shows a small short comic Hut I built in 2008.
-Gives a general idea of the shape and construction method.
-The roof pitch is steeper than the drawing
+The following photo shows a small short conic hut I built in 2008.
+It gives a general idea of the shape and construction method.
+The roof pitch is steeper than in the drawing.

 ![photo: conic hut](/img/photo/conichut.jpg)